kszenes/kszenes.github.io/_drafts/2024-10-21-Cheatsheet.md

                                 ctrl-u:preview-half-page-up,ctrl-d:preview-half-page-down"
 ```

-# Resource
+# Source

-This post is inspired by ThePrimeagen's great [video](https://www.youtube.com/watch?v=hJzqEAf2U4I), which also introduced me to `cht.sh` resource.
+This post is inspired by ThePrimeagen's great YouTube [video](https://www.youtube.com/watch?v=hJzqEAf2U4I), which also introduced me to the `cht.sh` resource.
 In the video, he develops a short script which combines `cht.sh` with `tmux`.
 Actually, if you are an avid `tmux` user, his scripts can be adapted with my command for a truly smooth experience using the `cht.sh` facilities.